Shout about these extraordinary people, and the tireless work they do to protect our most vulnerable animals.

-Force Ngwira was once a direct contributor to the deforestation of Malawi – for 15 years he worked as a successful woodcarver making curios for tourists.
-As the number of woodcarvers grew, he realised that cutting down slow growing hardwood trees was unsustainable, and soon there would be no trees left for his children, so he formed The Wood Carvers’ Association.
-As the Director he oversaw the planting of 27,000 trees.
-Compared to the significant achievements he has initiated during his time with RIPPLE Africa this is a small number!
+Force was once a direct contributor to the deforestation of Malawi as a successful woodcarver he made curios for tourists forfteen years.
+As the number of woodcarversaround Nkhata Bay on the central western shores of the lake grew, he realised that his business was unsustainable, and soon there would be no trees left for his children.
+He took the initiative and formed The Wood Carvers’ Association where he oversaw the planting of 27,000 trees.

 Force has come full circle and is now a dedicated Malawian environmental activist.
-It has not been an easy, simple nor straightforward journey but Force’s dedication to overcome challenges and educate and empower local communities to be equally as committed to conserving their environment has made him quite literally a Force of Nature!
+It has not been an easy, simple nor straight forward journey but Force’s dedication to overcome challenges; to educate and empower local communities; to encourage his fellow Malawians to be equally committed to conserving their environment has made him, quite literally, a Force of Nature!

 Inspired by Force’s story?
 Read another extraordinary story.